-We are always happy to collaborate with teachers to meet curriculum goals.
+We love collaborating with teachers to meet curriculum goals.
 For example, we created a Character and Citizenship Education (CCE) film program for Bedok North Secondary School in Singapore, and in Clayton, we created a social justice program for Wydown Middle School.
-To let us know how we can support your class, write to firstname.lastname@example.org.
+To let us know how we can support your class, write to email@example.com.

-Here's what some EDUCATORS have to say about BIG eyes, Big Minds:
+Here's what EDUCATORS have to say about US:

 The Gruffalo (UK)

 "Our school community was fortunate to attend a viewing of a variety of films this past spring.
 Clever animation, inspirational footage, and thought provoking story lines moved us to belly laughter, and a few tears.
 Each short film left its memorable mark.
 This children's film festival opens hearts and minds, young and old, to life themes found in every race and culture."

 "The films showcase important issues such as how to deal with bullying through an accessible medium.
 Students enjoyed the animation and were attentive to the messages portrayed in the story.
 The stories got them to reflect on the common dilemmas and difficulties they face in their lives.
 They also learn to empathize more by looking at issues through different perspectives presented in the films."

 "We visited the Big Eyes, Big Minds - Singapore International Children's Film Festival as part of our current unit of inquiry about storytelling.
 We loved the films and were able to re-tell them, describe our favourite parts and explain how they made us feel.
 Since we visited the festival, my class has been busy inquiring into how films are connected to stories and storytelling.
 The children are currently considering making their own films."